Main content start

 For more information on the requirements for our Honors program, visit our bulletin entry

 Applications to the honors program should be submitted to the Student Services Manager.
 Applications consist of a thesis proposal, current transcript, and application form.
-The application deadline for 2023-2024 is May 10, 2024.
+There are two application deadlines for 2025-2026.
+Priority applications are due March 14, 2025 and regular applications are due May 9, 2025.
+Priority applications will be considered for available funding opportunities.

 Download the Honors proposal form